 Heather Adams, Executive Director

-Nathan Poukish is the Office Manager for Arts Missoula and serves as the Public Art Coordinator for the City of Missoula’s Public Art Committee.
+Nathan Poukish is the Marketing/Communications Manager for Arts Missoula and serves as the Public Art Coordinator for the City of Missoula’s Public Art Committee.
 Nathan comes from an education background where he has taught kindergarten, first grade, and elementary music.
 He holds a bachelor’s degree in elementary education from Montana State University and has a passion for the arts specifically in music.
 Nathan has been involved with local choirs, opera companies, and musical theater.
 He has witnessed first hand the importance of arts in the community and works towards sharing that same experience with as many people as he can.
-In his free time, Nathan enjoys running, yoga, singing, movies, and spending time with his friends, family, and dog Bowie.

 Board of Directors